 Virginia Space Flight Academy does its best to accommodate a number of food allergies.
 But, we do not have our own kitchen, so it is next to impossible to prepare special meals for students with serious food allergies.
 We must rely on our food providers and what they are equipped to do.
 We can accommodate for peanut and nut allergies.
 We have vegetarian/vegan options.
 Gluten-free options are more difficult to provide for, and if your child has serious allergies to gluten, we encourage you to bring foods that your child will eat.
 For campers for whom food allergies might result in a serious allergic attack; issues with cross-contamination of foods; or allergies that simply cannot be accommodated absent one’s own kitchen, it might be best if you seek a different camp experience.
 The safety of your child is our utmost concern, and we recognize that there is a limit to what we can offer.
 Should you have questions, feel free to call the Executive Director at 757-824-3800.

 Please make sure to note any dietary restrictions on your medical forms.

 Do you background check your staff?

-All counselors undergo background checks before they are hired.
-They also have to undergo a NASA security background check in order to get access to the base.
-Red Cross CPR/First Aid certification is part of our training process.
-All drivers undergo a DMV record check.
+All counselors undergo a NASA-security background checks in order to gain access to the base.
+CPR/First Aid certification is part of our training process.
+All drivers of camp vehicles undergo a DMV record check.

 Is there any time the students are unsupervised?